parhamhmtt/ParTab/README.md

 # LocalShare 📡

-### Instant Wireless File Transfer Between mobile devices & Windows
+### Instant wireless file transfer between devices on the same Wi-Fi

-Transfer files between your mobile device and Windows PC directly over Wi-Fi — no cables, no cloud uploads, no third-party apps.
+Transfer files between your phone and computer directly over Wi-Fi — no cables, cloud uploads, accounts, or extra apps required.

 Built with pure Python and a sleek responsive web interface that works on desktop and mobile browsers.